Most water treatment works have effective processes for removing lead from source water to below safe levels.

 The high cost of laboratory testing and the sample bottlenecks do little to abate state finances or concerned residents.

-To overcome the issues of laboratory testing, both the Hong Kong Government and the US EPA have turned to the only portable US EPA approved analytical method for lead analysis; the Palintest Scanning Analyser SA1100.
+To overcome the issues of laboratory testing, both the Hong Kong Government and the US EPA have turned to the only portable US EPA approved analytical method for lead analysis; the Palintest Scanning Analyzer SA1100.

 The SA1100 uses a technology called differential pulse anodic stripping voltammetry (ASV) and brings advanced electrochemical techniques to an easy-to-use, portable instrument.